humdrum-tools/vhv-documentation/filters/transpose/index.md

 ## `**mxhm` transposition ##

-Chord symbols imported from MusicXML are stored in a `**mxhm` spine.
+Chord symbols imported from MusicXML are stored in an `**mxhm` spine.
 These symbols are understood by the transpose tool and will be transposed along with any `**kern` spines in the data.

 Below is an example work containing an `**mxhm` data spine.
 The original key is C major, but the transpose tool is changing the key of the piece to D major.
-Try transposing the music to other keys by changing the `d` on the first line of the data to another tonic pitch.
+Try transposing the music to other keys by changing the `d` on the first line of the text box below to another tonic pitch.

 {% include verovio.html